 Chest pain occurs in the chest area, which covers anywhere from the bottom of your ribs up to your shoulders.
 It can have multiple causes and most often needs further investigations to identify the cause.
 If you have chest pain, you should seek treatment immediately as it can be the result of a serious underlying health problem, which needs urgent medical treatment.

-Sudden pain in your chest can be a symptom of a life-threatening condition such as a heart attack.
+Sudden pain in your chest, particularly pain that lasts more than 15 minutes, can be a symptom of a life-threatening condition such as a heart attack.
 Other heart attack symptoms include: